raphsa/raphsa.github.io/en/about.md

 - [**Applied Machine Learning advanced**](https://www.unibo.it/en/study/course-units-transferable-skills-moocs/course-unit-catalogue/course-unit/2024/504405), from the Department of Pharmacy and Biotechnology (FABIT), held by Professor **Bonacorsi Daniele**.
 - [**Big Data Applications**](https://www.unibo.it/en/study/course-units-transferable-skills-moocs/course-unit-catalogue/course-unit/2024/468888), from the Department of Economics, held by Professor **Barigozzi Matteo**.
 - [**Informatics**](https://www.unibo.it/en/study/course-units-transferable-skills-moocs/course-unit-catalogue/course-unit/2024/403307), from the Department of Statistical Sciences "Paolo Fortunati", held by Professor **Zingaro Stefano Pio** (italian taught course).
+- [**Econometrics**](https://www.unibo.it/en/study/course-units-transferable-skills-moocs/course-unit-catalogue/course-unit/2024/403286), from the Department of Statistical Sciences "Paolo Fortunati", held by Professor **Bottazzi Renata**.

 His interests ranges in the field of Reinforcement Learning for autonomous systems, Deep Learning, Image processing and Computer Vision for medical, environmental and automotive purposes.